FlipsideCrypto/solana-models/models/descriptions/submitted_by.md

-{% docs submitted_by%}
+{% docs submitted_by %}

-The discord username for the individual that submitted the IDL, or 'flipside' if submitted by internal team
+The identifier (e.g., address or username) of the entity or user who submitted the IDL for this program.
+Used for attribution, auditing, and developer analytics.

+**Example:**
+- "7G8h..."
+- "dev_user_123"

 {% enddocs %}